-Database efforts across Europe should be further expanded and coordinated leading to a European knowledge platform in MS and its treatment.
+- Database efforts across Europe should be further expanded and coordinated leading to a European knowledge platform in MS and its treatment.
 This should aim to expand and enhance the collection of real world MS data in Europe, explore the use of real world data in innovative regulatory pathways, and develop models for disease risk assessment for better decision making.

-Tools and measures to assist in personalised medicine decision making should be developed and advanced.
-The observation of a differing response to the same treatment in the different phases of Multiple Sclerosis (MS) provides clear evidence that pathophysiological mechanisms change along the course of the disease and calls for new therapeutic strategies for progressive disease.
+Full potential will only be achieved by broader geographic coverage, high documentation rate per country, high data quality and in addition to the retrospective approach aligned prospective data consistently collected across all (or at least most) countries in Europe. - Tools and measures to assist in personalised medicine decision making should be developed and advanced.
+These should include magnetic resonance imaging (MRI) and other techniques for assessment of brain function, patient reported outcomes (PROs), cognition, adherence, and clinical measures.
+This will require also developing relevant education in MS with specialist certification courses for healthcare professionals (nurses, neurologists, radiologists, etc.) and pharmaceutical industry professionals. - Progress in assessing the consequences of MS and the effectiveness of services, including treatment, necessitates systematic data on much larger numbers of MS patients than is so far available. - The observation of a differing response to the same treatment in the different phases of Multiple Sclerosis (MS) provides clear evidence that pathophysiological mechanisms change along the course of the disease and calls for new therapeutic strategies for progressive disease.
 It is now considered that the progressive phase of MS is dominated by neurodegeneration at least partially determined by compartmentalized inflammation in the CNS driven by microglial activation.
 The relatively poor understanding of the pathogenesis and clinical features of progressive MS (compared with Remitting Relapsing MS), together with the objective difficulty of targeting neurodegeneration (as witnessed by the lack of therapies for the other major neurodegenerative diseases such as Alzheimer's), are major roadblocks to the development of therapies.
 Moreover the absence of reliable surrogate measures of the degenerative processes impedes the development of new treatments.